 - Maintain a grade point average (GPA) of at least 2.75 on a 4.0 scale.

-Your home institution may have additional eligibility requirements.
-Please contact your campus liaison before starting an application to TWC.
-If you need help identifying your campus liaison email email@example.com.
+Your school may have additional eligibility requirements.
+Please contact your campus liaison before applying to TWC (if you’re not sure who your campus liaison is, contact firstname.lastname@example.org).